 - Observers are required to be on 20 percent of the vessels in the fishery.
 They collect data on the retained crabs, discarded crabs, and bycatch, and document any violations of fishing regulations.

 In Bristol Bay, recent catches have been among the highest in the past 15 years.
 Harvest during the 2010/2011 fishing season was close to 15 million pounds, about 1 million pounds less than the previous season.
 Harvest declined a bit because surveys found that growth has been slow in the population, resulting in lower numbers of legal-sized males.
+2012 harvests were more than 16 million pounds.
 In Bristol Bay, 2013/2014 harvest levels have been set at 8.6 million pounds.

 Red king crab meat, like most crustaceans, has a sweet flavor and delicate texture; however, red king crab are celebrated for their distinctive rich flavor.
 In the United States, the legs and claws are steamed before being frozen in brine.
 They simply need to be thawed and reheated gently before eating.
 The legs and claws must be cracked to remove the meat, which can then be eaten as is, dipped in melted butter, or used in a variety of dishes.
 (Seafood Business, 2011)